Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

      - Simple form when defining only discrete values without category information or associated Item Definitions.
        See `Simple Discrete Value Form`_.

+   * - <CategoryExpression>
+     - Specifies the additional category constraints associated with this discrete value.
+       The format is identical to the one used for Attribute Definitions except that the category inheritance mode is not used.
+       (Optional)

+       See `CategoryExpression Format`_.

    * - <CategoryInfo>
      - Specifies the additional category constraints associated with this discrete value.
        The format is identical to the one used for Attribute Definitions except